LucDuponcheelAtGitHub/PSBP/README.md

 There is a choice to be made now.

-1. Should we treat the difference between the `Seq` and `Par` version as a specification concern?
+1. Should we treat the difference between the `Seq` and `Par` versions as a specification concern?

-or

-2. Should we treat the difference between the `Seq` and `Par` version as an implementation concern?
+2. Should we treat the difference between the `Seq` and `Par` versions as an implementation concern?

-`PSBP` goes for the former, if only because the order in which side effects are ferformed matter,
+`PSBP` goes for choice 1. , if only because the order in which side effects are performed matter,

 ### Exercise (`Functorial` using `Functional` and `Sequential`)

-You may wonder why neither `fibonacci` nor `factorial` use `Functorial`.
+You may wonder why neither `fibonacci` nor `factorial` require `Functorial`.

 *Exercise* :